Why Does My New Tattoo Look Patchy?

 It’s important, however, not to apply too much lotion to the area at any one time, as this can suffocate the tattoo and delay healing.

-If the appearance of your tattoo has not corrected itself after a few months, or if you’re worried that your tattoo has been damaged, or are concerned that the patchiness is not just a result of normal healing then it’s best to seek advice from an experienced tattoo artist with regard to the next steps you should take.
+If the appearance of your tattoo has not corrected itself after a few months, or if you’re worried that your tattoo has been damaged, then it’s best to seek advice from an experienced tattoo artist with regard to the next steps you should take.

 Just Leave It Alone